zengchang233/hugo_academic/content/publication/interspeech2022_antispoofing/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Kai Li,
+  - Kai Li
-  - Sheng Li,
+  - Sheng Li
-  - Xugang Lu,
+  - Xugang Lu
-  - Masato Akagi,
+  - Masato Akagi
-  -  Meng Liu,
+  -  Meng Liu
-  - Lin Zhang,
+  - Lin Zhang
-  - Chang Zeng,
+  - Chang Zeng
-  - Longbiao Wang,
+  - Longbiao Wang
-  - Jianwu Dang,
+  - Jianwu Dang
   - Masashi Unoki

 # Author notes (optional)